 However, the color pink can be perceived as weak.
 But based on your brand’s bottom line, the color pink could really make sense for you to use.

 You may think of chocolate when you think of brown (and we don’t blame you) or you may think of something else based on your experience.

-However, in many instances the color brown tends to represent a rugged, earthy, or outdoors image.
+However, in many instances, the color brown tends to represent a rugged, earthy, or outdoor image.

 The color brown can be seen as having similar characteristics to the color green because of the nature influence in representation it has.